progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--Although it can be amazingly useful for crafting commits exactly how you want them, the staging area is sometimes a bit more complex than you need in your workflow.
 If you want to skip the staging area, Git provides a simple shortcut.
 Providing the `-a` option to the `git commit` command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the `git add` part:-->

 Obwohl die Staging Area unglaublich nützlich ist, um genau diejenigen Commits anzulegen, die Du in Deiner Projekt Historie haben willst, ist sie manchmal auch ein bißchen umständlich.
 Git stellt dir deshalb eine Alternative zur Verfügung, mit der Du die Staging Area überspringen kannst.
-Wenn Du den Befehl `git commit` mit der Option `-a` ausführst, übernimmt Git automatisch alle Änderungen an dejenigen Dateien, die sich bereits unter Versionskontrolle befinden, in den Commit – so dass Du auf diese Weise den Schritt `git add` weglassen kannst:
+Wenn Du den Befehl `git commit` mit der Option `-a` ausführst, übernimmt Git automatisch alle Änderungen an dejenigen Dateien, die sich bereits unter Versionskontrolle befinden, in den Commit – sodass Du auf diese Weise den Schritt `git add` weglassen kannst:

 	$ git status
 	# On branch master